Table of Contents

 - For normal function, each function has it own

-binding (whose value depends on the way it is called); and it cannot refer to thethis
+thisbinding (whose value depends on the way it is called); and it cannot refer to thethisof the wrapping scope - While for arrow function, they don’t bind their own

-binding of the scope around them.
+thisbut can seethisbinding of the scope around them.

 1